 of the braille and talking book program.

-- NLS BARD and BARD Mobile Patrons speak about the benefits of downloading free braille and talking books, magazines, and music materials through the NLS Braille and Audio Reading Download (BARD) and BARD Mobile.
+NLS BARD and BARD Mobile - Patrons express benefits the NLS Braille and Audio Reading Download (BARD) and BARD Mobile.
 (1:55)

-- NLS Music Materials Patrons speak about the benefits of receiving free audio, braille, and large-print music scores, texts, and other instructional materials and recordings in the mail or downloading them through BARD.
+NLS Music Materials - Patrons speak about receiving music scores, texts, and other instructional materials and recordings.
 (2:26)

 TBP provides free library services for Texans with blindness or visual, physical, or reading disabilities.
 Registered TBP users may borrow books and magazines in digital audio, Braille, and large print.

 Materials and playback machines are mailed to your door, completely free of charge - you won't even have to pay for postage when you return them.
 Call or email our TBP reader consultants to apply for service and instructions on how to complete an application and send it in.
 TBP will call you to set up an account after the application is sent in.
 Contact us for any questions or comments you may have.